PRATAP-KUMAR/gdm-extension/README.md

 ```
 sudo machinectl shell gdm@ /bin/bash
 dconf reset -f / # This will reset all the settings for `gdm` user only, not the regular user.
-# Make sure if you configured any other settings yourself for `gdm` user.
-Make a dconf dump way for that.
 gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']" # enabling the extension
 ```